ighori/monique/README.md

 ### Storing large amounts of data

-The library is designed with performance and scalability in mind.
-The overhead compared to using raw metrics is not big.
+The library is designed with performance and scalability in mind:
+- each data point is extracted lazily from a table only once
+- the data points forming a data series are fetched using a single database query
+- the Cassandra backend partitions data into reports, tags and days, allowing practically unlimited amounts of data to be stored

 ## How the library can be used